 Mike: On occasion, I do, but more for a challenge.
 The beautiful thing about my ransomware is that once I put it out on the net, it randomly infects businesses and personal computers; I just sit back and wait for the money to roll in.

-Interviewer: Are you ever worried you'll get caught?
+Interviewer: Are you ever worried you'll get caught committing cybercrimes?

 Mike: Hahaha, by who?
 The local authorities don't care, and I don't plan on going to any of the countries I target.
-Plus, how would anyone prove it?
+Plus, how would anyone prove that I’m a hacker?
 You can't see my face, and you don't know who I am or where I am.

 Interviewer: Final question: how much money have you actually made?

 Mike: Well, I use Bitcoin for all my ransom payments.
-Right now, I have roughly 153 Bitcoins from ransoms, which is about 10 million U.S. dollars.
+Right now, I have roughly 153 Bitcoins from ransoms, which is several million U.S. dollars.

 Interviewer: Well, thank you, Mike, for the interview

 Keep in mind that this was all just an imaginary interview, but it's our job at Bit-Wizards to get into the minds of hackers so we can better understand how to protect businesses from this type of attack.
 Hackers have no remorse or empathy for you.
-They only care about money.
-So don't let your business be the next victim of the Virtual Boogeyman.
-Give Bit-Wizards a call today to better protect yourself and your business.
+They only care about money, so don't let your business be the next victim of the Virtual Boogeyman.
+Contact Bit-Wizards today to better protect yourself and your business with our Managed IT Services.